 16 years ago, Jackson owned about 500 H.K. titles on DVD and even sent fan mail to Chow Yun-Fat: “We’ve been exchanging things for years.
 We’ve been sending each other posters, photographs, videos, because I guess we’re both fans.
 I met him for the first time last year and saw him again just last night and we talked again.”

 A lifted section from Chang Cheh’s memoir should make do for a wrap-up:

 “The American system imposes strict prohibition on over-budget.
 A director who fails in the box office might still be given a second chance, but one who exceeds the budget will be shown the door in no time.
 It is because Hollywood film-makers understand that even the best director had his share of bad days but over-budgeting is an unforgivable human error.
 Hong Kong film-makers reviewed the story of John Woo and believe that’s how he managed to establish his place in Hollywood.
 Nonetheless, the generous budgets of Hollywood studios would allow any film to be completed satisfactorily without going into the red, not to mention the reserves written in the budget.
 Even Woo couldn’t avoid exceeding the budget while shooting in Hong Kong in the past.”

 Chang didn’t even work in Hollywood yet he fared better.
-Out of all the H.K. directors who worked there, Ronny was the most with the most spoiled grapes:
+Out of all the H.K. directors who worked there, Ronny was the one with the most spoiled grapes:

 “Woo does Face/Off, I do Bride of Chucky.
 Woo does commercials for Nike, I do spam for pool cleaning AQUABOT.”